-MAP Role Time Commitment Obligations Primary Contact Consider: 10-15 hours on the MAP application 50 hours on the MAP Workbook and MAP Team meetings 10-15 hours working with the peer reviewer before the site visit 16-25 hours during the site visit Serves as the main liaison with MAP staff Is the museum's project lead for MAP; Leads and coordinates MAP for the museum Submits required documents to MAP staff by deadlines Communicates with Peer Reviewer Coordinates the site visit agenda between the Peer Reviewer and the museum Coordinates implementing report suggestions or delegates to appropriate staff Must be regularly accessible by email, as this is the primary method for all communications from the MAP staff.
-MAP Team Member Consider: Key staff Governing authority members Volunteers Interns Community members/external stakeholders 15 -20 hours per person on the MAP Workbook and MAP Team meetings 5 -10 hours per person during the site visit Research and respond to questions about MAP Workbook Participates in MAP Workbook activities Available during the site visit to meet with Peer Reviewer Invited MAP Team Special Guest (Non-MAP Team Member) May include: Other staff Additional governing authority members Other volunteers Interns Student workers Community members Potentially up to 5 hours per person on the MAP Workbook activities and/or discussions Potentially up to 5 hours per person during the site visit A person that the team invites to participate in a certain MAP Workbook Activity and/or Team Discussion Question in the workbook relating to their role in the museum Be available to meet with the Peer Reviewer during the site visit if appropriate
+MAP Role Time Commitment Obligations Primary Contact Consider: Director Member of the governing authority Other senior staff member Note: Generally we do not recommend having the development director, a grant writer, a consultant, or an intern serve as the Primary Contact.
+MAP Team Member Consider: Key staff Governing authority members Volunteers Interns 10-15 hours on the MAP application 50 hours on the MAP Workbook and MAP Team meetings 10-15 hours working with the peer reviewer before the site visit 16-25 hours during the site visit 16 -20 hours per person on the MAP Workbook and MAP Team meetings 5 -10 hours per person during the site visit Serves as the main liaison with MAP staff Is the museum's project lead for MAP; Leads and coordinates MAP for the museum Submits required documents to MAP staff by deadlines Communicates with Peer Reviewer Coordinates the site visit agenda between the Peer Reviewer and the museum Coordinates implementing report suggestions or delegates to appropriate staff Must be regularly accessible by email, as this is the primary method for all communications from the MAP staff.
+Research and respond to questions about MAP Workbook Participates in MAP Workbook activities Available during the site visit to meet with Peer Reviewer Community members/external stakeholders Invited MAP Team Special Guest (Non-MAP Team Member) May include: Other staff Additional governing authority members Other volunteers Interns Student workers Community members Potentially up to 5 hours per person on the MAP Workbook activities and/or discussions Potentially up to 5 hours per person during the site visit A person that the team invites to participate in a certain MAP Workbook Activity and/or Team Discussion Question in the workbook relating to their role in the museum Be available to meet with the Peer Reviewer during the site visit if appropriate